AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 To understand RSCs we need to have clear in our minds the difference between what we usually mean in web dev by client and server rendering, and React's focus on the generation of the Virtual DOM.

-I made the below image when preparing this post.
-A reminder that when React says "render" it doesn't mean you actually see anything happen :).
+When React says "render", you don't actually necessarily see anything happen...
 <p style="text-align: center;">
 <img style="max-width: 350px;" alt="A cartoon sketch of a quivering atom saying "Oh I am rendering...in my mind." src="/assets/blogimages/tonyalicea_cartoon1_dark.png" />
 </p>